ocurrent/current-bench/HACKING.md

 ## Working with database migrations

-In the development mode the database migrations located at `./pipeline/db/migrations` are applied automatically when starting the deveploment environment with docker-compose.
+In the development mode the database migrations located at `./pipeline/db/migrations` are applied automatically when starting the development environment with docker-compose.
 If for some reason you need to run the migrations manually, for example when changing the database schema, you can `docker exec` into the `pipeline` container.

 Exec into the `pipeline` container and run the migrations: